neoaksa/Apache-Spark-on-Google-Colaboratory/Spark_Cluster_Vagrant/README.md

   If we set a private network within a same network segment, then a cluster has been created.

   4. run `vagrant up` in your `vagrantfile` is.
   5. SSH: `vagrant ssh hn0` to access host, then you can use `sudo su` to gain root role.
-Or Spark website: `http://10.1.0.4:8080`. `vagrant ssh config` to browse the configration of this culster.
+Or Spark website: `http://10.1.0.4:8080`. `vagrant ssh-config` to browse the configration of this culster.
   6. To test it
   ```console
   vagrant ssh hn0